sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 If you want to add a bit more security to your account, and have ~$45 to spend, check out [my guide for adding a physical security key as an alternate second factor](https://sts10.github.io/2022/11/12/mastodon-2fa-security-key.html).

+## Further reading

+For more tips on how to protect yourself online, checkout [the EFF's Surveillance Self-Defense site](https://ssd.eff.org/).

 ## Questions?
 Comments?
 General feedback?

 I'm [@schlink@octodon.social](https://octodon.social/@schlink).
 Please let me know if you have questions or comments on how to make this guide better!